-The characteristic inflammation that is of spondyloarthritis occurs at the interface between cartilage and bone in the sacroiliac joints, the spine, and the entheses.
-The mechanisms of interaction between inflammation, paradoxical bone destruction, and new bone formation are still not reflected systemically, or an association with other molecular aspects of completely understood.
+The characteristic inflammation of spondyloarthritis occurs at the interface between cartilage and bone in the sacroiliac joints, the spine, and the entheses.
+The mechanisms of interaction between inflammation, paradoxical bone destruction, and new bone formation are still not completely understood.
 However, studies have suggested that the initial inflammation (in which TNF is the principal cytokine involved) causes erosions in cartilage and bone; these lesions are then filled in by fibrous tissue, that is later ossified, leading to abnormal bony growth (syndesmophytes, bone bridges, and complete ankyloses) (Sieper and Poddubnyy, 2017, Watad et al., 2018, Cici et al., 2019).
 Undoubtedly, the Wnt (Wingless) signaling pathway is considered one of the primary regulators of bone metabolism.
-It is involved in osteoblast differentiation from mesenchymal precursors and osteoprogenitor cells, osteoblast regulation, proliferation, and survival (Cici et al., 2019) remodelling.
+It is involved in osteoblast differentiation from mesenchymal precursors and osteoprogenitor cells, osteoblast regulation, proliferation, and survival (Cici et al., 2019).
 MiR-145 was shown to negatively regulate chondrogenesis and bone formation (osteogenic differentiation, osteoblastogenesis or bone regeneration) at multiple levels of Wnt signaling and other bone-homeostasis related mechanisms (Jia et al., 2013, Yang et al., 2011, Hao et al., 2018, Fukuda et al., 2015) and to aggravate bone erosions by promoting osteoclastogenesis (Chen et al., 2018).
 We, therefore, suggest that our data may reflect the involvement of miR-145 in bone-remodeling in AS.
 In fact, in our previous work, we showed lower levels of miR-145 in plasma of AS patients than healthy controls and between non-radiographic AxSpA and advanced AS stages (Prajzlerova et al., 2017).
-On the other hand, miR-145 was also presented as an inhibitor of osteoclastogenesis induced by RANKL by regulation of Smad3 ...
 We hypothesize that the decrease in miR-145 levels in the first 3 months of anti-TNF therapy can reflect the shift from the initial erosive process to the induction of reparative mechanisms represented by new bone formation.
 In our study, these could be reflected by further improvement in BASDAI score during follow-up.

 Despite presenting miR-145 as a predictor of future response to anti-TNF therapy, our study has some limitations.
 Firstly, our data show the association of miR-145 with a short-term disease outcome in advanced disease (most AS patients had cervical spine involvement).
-The predictive value of miR-145 for radiographic progression is missing and would need longterm follow up.
-Similarly, analysis of miR-145 in the non-radiographic disease would certainlyundoubtedly be of interest as well, although our previous study showed no difference in miR-145 between healthy controls and non-radiographic AxSpA.
+The predictive value of miR-145 for radiographic progression is missing and would need long-term follow up.
+Similarly, analysis of miR-145 in the non-radiographic disease would undoubtedly be of interest as well, although our previous study showed no difference in miR-145 between healthy controls and non-radiographic AxSpA.
 Our data also need validation in larger patient cohorts.
 The data from published in vitro and in vivo studies show different roles of miR-145 in inflammation or bone formation.
-Our data are descriptive and show no association with selected mediators of inflammation or tissue remodellingremodeling (e.g., CRP or VEGF).
-We can only hypothesize a position the exact role of miR-145 in the pathogenesis of AS and, especially, which pathophysiologic aspect of TNF inhibition is reflected by changes in circulating miR-145 in patients with AS.
-This is, indeed, generally difficultAlthough bone-remodeling appears suggestive, we are unable to show directly prove this as we didn't look directly at the tissues of interest, and also, when circulating miRNAs are studied-as, they may originate from different cells or tissues and reflect various more or less specific tissue-related pathways.
+Our data are descriptive and show no association with selected mediators of inflammation or tissue remodeling (e.g., CRP or VEGF).
+We can only hypothesize the exact role of miR-145 in the pathogenesis of AS and, especially, which pathophysiologic aspect of TNF inhibition is reflected by changes in circulating miR-145 in patients with AS.
+Although bone-remodeling appears suggestive, we are unable to directly prove this as we didn't look directly at the tissues of interest, and also, when circulating miRNAs are studied, they may originate from different cells or tissues and reflect various more or less specific tissue-related pathways.

 To conclude, we show that the early change in circulating miR-145 may be a predictor for the future outcome of AS patients treated with anti-TNF inhibitors.
-Patients with thea more significant decrease in miR-145 levels associated with the less initial improvement in BASDAI may show further significant improvement of disease activity after 12 months.
-Monitoring of the expression of miR-145 in plasma in AS patients may, therefore, influence our therapeutic decision-making.
+Patients with a more significant decrease in miR-145 levels may show further significant improvement of disease activity after 12 months.
+Monitoring the expression of miR-145 in plasma in AS patients may, therefore, influence our therapeutic decision-making.